Hans Eysenck: Life

 Eysenck was born in Berlin, Germany.
 His mother was Silesian-born film star Helga Molander, and his father, Eduard Anton Eysenck, was an actor and nightclub entertainer who was once voted "handsomest man on the Baltic coast".
 His mother was Lutheran and his father was Catholic.
 Eysenck was brought up by his maternal grandmother who was a Jewish convert to Catholicism.
 Subjected to the Nuremberg laws, she was deported and died in a concentration camp.

 An initial move to England in the 1930s became permanent because of his opposition to the Nazi party and its persecutions.
 "My hatred of Hitler and the Nazis, and all they stood for, was so overwhelming that no argument could counter it."
 Because of his German citizenship, he was initially unable to gain employment, and he came close to being interned during the war.
 He received his PhD in 1940 from University College London (UCL) working in the Department of Psychology under the supervision of Professor Sir Cyril Burt, with whom he had a tumultuous professional relationship throughout his working life.

 Eysenck was Professor of Psychology at the Institute of Psychiatry, King's College London, from 1955 to 1983.
-He was a major contributor to the modern scientific theory of personality and a brilliant teacher who helped find treatment for mental illnesses.
+He was a major contributor to the modern scientific theory of personality and helped find treatment for mental illnesses.
 Eysenck also created and developed a distinctive dimensional model of personality structure based on empirical factor-analytic research, attempting to anchor these factors in biogenetic variation.
 In 1981, Eysenck became a founding member of the World Cultural Council.
 He was the founding editor of the international journal Personality and Individual Differences, and wrote about 80 books and more than 1,600 journal articles.
 With his first wife, Hans Eysenck had a son Michael Eysenck, who is also a psychology professor.
 He had four children with his second wife, Sybil Eysenck: Gary, Connie, Kevin, and Darrin.
 Hans and Sybil Eysenck collaborated as psychologists for many years at the Institute of Psychiatry, University of London, as co-authors and researchers.
 Sybil Eysenck died in December 2020, and Hans Eysenck died of a brain tumour in a London hospice in 1997.
 He was an atheist.

-The Eysenck's home was at 10 Dorchester Drive, Herne Hill, London from 1960 until their respective deaths.
+The Eysencks' home was at 10 Dorchester Drive, Herne Hill, London from 1960 until their respective deaths.